BAI: Beck Anxiety Inventory

 Panic disorder patients:

-• Excellent for tracking panic symptom reduction
+• Well suited to tracking panic symptom reduction

 GAD patients: